 Northern California is a great place to live in or visit.
-Just about everyone knows about NorCal’s major attractions.
+Just about everyone knows about NorCal’s significant attractions.
 Yosemite National Park, Fishermans Wharf, and Monterey Bay.
-This list highlights lesser known travel destinations in Northern California.
+This list highlights lesser-known travel destinations in Northern California.
 If you are looking for fun things that are not tourist stops.
 We have 25 unique destinations waiting to be discovered.

-San Francisco – Lands End Park is situated at the entrance to the San Francisco’s Bay.
-The Labyrinth is one of many interesting points of interest located in the park.
-The maze was created by a local artist that offers great views of the Marin Headlands and the Golden Gate Bridge in the distance.
+San Francisco – Lands End Park is situated at the entrance to San Francisco’s Bay.
+The Labyrinth is one of the many exciting points of interest located in the park.
+The maze was created by a local artist that offers excellent views of the Marin Headlands and the Golden Gate Bridge in the distance.
 Lands End is located at 680 Point Lobos Ave San Francisco, CA. The Visitor Center is open 9:00 a.m.to 5:00 p.m

 Bay Model Sausalito

 Sausalito California -A huge working model of the San Francisco Bay and a section of the Sacramento River Delta.
 The lower floor is almost completely covered with a hydraulic scale model of the San Francisco Bay.
 The upper floor features exhibits about tides and currents in the bay and the delta.
 The Bay Model is operated by the US Army Corps of Engineers.
 Admission is free.